 - 4G need complicated hardware

-- Especially, the equipment required to implement next-generation network using GSM is very expensive
+- Notably, the equipment required to implement next-generation network using GSM is costly

 - It can cover a distance of up to 2 meters (in indoor) and 300 meters (outdoor).
 It is due to higher losses at high frequencies (such as millimeter waves).
 5G wave may suffer many such losses (penetration loss, attenuation due to rain, foliage loss, etc